jan-warchol/git-tools/README.md

 Manual installation:
 1. Clone this repo
 1. Add it to your PATH to make new git commands available
+1. Source `bash-completion.sh` in your bash configuration to enable autocompletion for these new commands
 1. Import settings from `.gitconfig` into your git configuration file

 ### Customizing prompt